 After a very late start, I thought I should report on my big bag bottle bank area of vegetable growing.
 This year seeds were first sown in the middle of April, beginning with beetroot, and a decision made to drastically reduce crops to stalwarts which we always use up, and don’t waste.
 So in order of sowing, just beetroot, lettuce, leeks, carrots, chard, courgettes, and squash have been selected.

-The 2 other changes made were firstly to sow all seed into a bed of bought in compost sprinkled between the water filled bottles onto the existing soil, and the seed was then covered with a top dressing of the same compost.
+The two other changes made, were firstly to sow all seed into a bed of bought in compost sprinkled between the water filled bottles onto the existing soil.
+The seed was then covered with a top dressing of the same compost.
 This was perhaps an extravagance, but the bags were originally filled with a mix of topsoil and subsoil gleaned from the area cleared years ago for the PV installation, and some of this was of questionable fertility.
 More importantly this idea was used to reduce hand weeding of the vegetable area.
 (Click here for more on my concept of sowing between water filled bottles.)
 The first sowings had the benefit of old windows laid onto the water filled bottles, until seedlings were well established, followed by covering all crops with enviromesh.
-This approach has been very successful, and. most bags have needed only 2 very light weeding sessions, and crop growth is now so well advanced that any further weed growth before harvesting will be minimal.
+This approach has been very successful, and most bags have needed only two very light weeding sessions, and crop growth is now so well advanced that any further weed growth before harvesting will be minimal.

-Finally, I’m including below another 2 fortnight’s worth of a dozen key plants in our garden’s planting palette.
-The earlier listings can be found on a separate web page …
+Finally, I’m including below another two fortnight’s worth of a dozen key plants in our garden’s planting palette.
+The earlier listings can be found on a separate web page.

-2: New Zealand Burr.
-Acaena microphylla(?)
-We’ve lost the details of which Acaena we have, but it plays a valuable role in our terrace garden, as having roughly equal vigour to mossy Saxifrage and purple bugle, in giving a complete ground cover low mat.
+2: New Zealand Burr, Acaena microphylla(?)
+We’ve lost the details of which acaena we have, but it plays a valuable role in our terrace garden, as having roughly equal vigour to mossy saxifrage and purple bugle, in giving a complete ground cover low mat.
 It spreads by running stems, but is easy to rip up from unwanted areas.
-We started off with 2 forms of Acaena.
-The one with blue green leaves died out very quickly, but this one has bronze green leaves, with small white flower heads in June which mature to vibrant red burrs in early June.
-Like all burrs, they can stick to gloves and clothing, but it creates a wonderful feature with the flowers of Self heal.
+We started off with two forms of acaena.
+The one with blue green leaves died out very quickly, but this one has bronze green leaves, with small white flower heads in June which mature to vibrant red burrs, in early June.
+Like all burrs, they can stick to gloves and clothing, but it creates a wonderful feature with the flowers of Selfheal.

-3: Bitter Vetchling.
-Lathyrus linifolius.
+3: Bitter Vetchling, Lathyrus linifolius.
 Another native flower found in hedgerows and meadows which I’ve introduced to the terrace garden, and meadows.
-Flowering from early June, it is never spectacular, since very the pretty small magenta/purple flowers are produced singly, along extending stems.
+Flowering from early June, it’s never spectacular, since very the pretty small magenta/purple flowers are produced singly, along extending stems.
 But at this time, the foliage takes on a more glaucescent, blue-green tinge, and the seed pods begin to change from green to brown and then a striking black colour before splitting open.
-It will grow through other plants adding an extra layer of interest, whilst the roots fix nitrogen, and bumblebees enjoy visiting the flowers.
+It’ll grow through other plants, adding an extra layer of interest, whilst the roots fix nitrogen, and bumblebees enjoy visiting the flowers.

-4: Rose “Bonica”.
+4: Rosa ‘ Bonica’.
 Anyone who only grows scented roses would give this a miss, but it’s one of the most reliable flowering shrub roses here.
-A bit later than “Rose de Rescht”, it produces masses of clear pink flowers, which look good whatever the weather.
+A bit later than Rosa ‘de Rescht’, it produces masses of clear pink flowers, which look good whatever the weather.
 It also continues to flower for a long season – sometimes until the first frosts.
 The colour fits in with many other plants which flower with us in July.

-6: Campanula lactiflora “Loddon Anna”, and seedlings.
-At another time of the year, this wouldn’t feature in our favourite plants, since it is a little messy, and really needs supporting or staking, which we don’t do in most of the garden.
+6: Campanula lactiflora ‘Loddon Anna’, and seedlings.
+At another time of the year, this wouldn’t feature in our favourite plants, since it’s a little messy, and really needs supporting or staking, which we don’t do in most of the garden.
 But in early July, it does introduce a splash of colour to a couple of areas of the garden, with masses of flowers on stems 4 to 5 feet tall.
 These easily flop over in rain, but if cut back, secondary flowers will form to extend the season of interest.
 Of some interest to honeybees too.

-7: Purple Toadflax – Linaria purpurea.
+7: Purple Toadflax, Linaria purpurea.
 Whilst searching for a flower to add colour and interest in early July, I realised that this native plant, which grows occasionally in local hedgerows might fit the bill.
 The favoured locations are apparently walls and dry, bare places – with us it germinates in quite shady spots as well, and the tall foliage and flower stems will clamber through other plants and give purple spires of tiny flowers which the bumbles and honeybees love.
 Easy to spread by scattering the numerous tiny seeds around, but it never seems to dominate with us, so always welcome wherever it pops up, and individual plants never survive for many years.
-Its’ pale pink named form, “Canon Went” is an equally good variation of this theme.
+Its pale pink named form, L.p.’Canon Went’ is an equally good variation of this theme.

-8: Foxglove.
-Digitalis purpurea.
+8: Foxglove, Digitalis purpurea.
 Nearing the end of its flowering time in mid July, this is another great cottage garden style plant.
 BUT!
 Welcome though the flowers are, it can easily threaten to dominate, with thousands of seedlings, which have such large rosettes of leaves by their second year, that much else is swamped out.
-At least being biennial, you have a lot of time to remove excess numbers, but of course this all takes time and effort… Nevertheless, the garden without some foxgloves would be much poorer, particularly at this time of the year, and some of the few bumble bee species which visit the flower would miss it too.
-But worth removing before most of those seed capsules have split!
+At least being biennial, you have a lot of time to remove excess numbers, but of course this all takes time and effort.
+Nevertheless, the garden without some foxgloves would be much poorer, particularly at this time of the year, and some of the few bumble bee species which visit the flower would miss it too.
+But worth removing before most of those seed capsules have split.

 9. Dahlia merckii.
 A real gem.
-This species Dahlia from Mexico, with supposedly borderline hardiness, germinates easily from seed – even in the ground, and it seems to overwinter here without specific protection.
-Light, divided bright green foliage produces very pretty single pale lilac flowers, up until the frosts, if deadheaded occasionally.
-The flowers are loved by many insects, and because the plants are quite tall, can be placed between spring bulbs and other shrubs, and will flower quite well in even in deep part shade.
+This species dahlia from Mexico, with supposedly borderline hardiness, germinates easily from seed – even in the ground, and it seems to overwinter here without specific protection.
+Light, divided, bright green foliage, produces very pretty single, pale lilac flowers, up until the frosts, if deadheaded occasionally.
+The flowers are loved by many insects, and because the plants are quite tall, they can be placed between spring bulbs and other shrubs, and will flower quite well, even in deep part-shade.

-10. Rose “Francis E. Lester”.
-Another favourite climbing rose, with moderate vigour – not quite in the “Kiftsagte” league.
-The flowers begin to open in late June, and are a soft pink fading to pale white centres, offset by all those yellow anthers.
-They seem to glow en masse, even under grey skies, and being single are visited by honey bees and bumbles, and have a pleasant, mild scent.
+10. Rosa ‘Francis E. Lester’.
+Another favourite climbing rose, with moderate vigour – not quite in the ‘Kiftsagte’ league.
+The flowers begin to open in late June, and are a soft pink, fading to pale white centres, offset by all those yellow anthers.
+They seem to glow en masse, even under grey skies, and being single are visited by honeybees and bumbles, and have a pleasant, mild scent.
 Wonderful to send up into a strong tree, and reasonably disease free.

-11. Penstemon “Husker’s red”.
-Worth growing for the foliage alone, this is a purple tinged leaf Penstemon, which seems to come true from seed, and is reasonably long lived.
-In late June into July the attractive blue tinged white tubular flowers are prouduced in large quantities, and are favoured by many bees.
-It flowers fairly well in part shade in amongst other vigorous plants like Sweet Cicely and Geanium x magnificum, and performs even better given more space.
+11. Penstemon ‘Husker’s red’.
+Worth growing for the foliage alone, this is a purple tinged leaf penstemon, which seems to come true from seed, and is reasonably long lived.
+In late June into July the attractive blue tinged, white tubular flowers, are produced in large quantities, and are favoured by many bees.
+It flowers fairly well in part shade in amongst other vigorous plants like Sweet cicely and Geranium x magnificum, and performs even better given more space.

 12. Dryopteris erythrosora.
-Difficult to choose just one of Fiona’s growing fern collection, but ferns perform very well with us in our damp climate and in early July, this species is very attractive with slightly orange tinted new fronds, amongst the more generally green palette of the other fern foliage.
-We now have a zero tolerance policy for ferns in most parts of the garden – they can quickly become dominant thugs, and a real effort to remove a large specimen, but on the North face of our big oak tree, they illuminate an otherwise tricky area.After a day of soaring temperatures, unbroken sunshine and hard labour, we’re hoping for a calmer day of manual baling after clearing much of our hay meadow in record time yesterday …
+Difficult to choose just one of Fiona’s growing fern collection, but ferns perform very well with us in our damp climate and in early July, this species is attractive with its slightly orange tinted new fronds, amongst the more generally green palette of the other fern foliage.
+We now have a zero tolerance policy for ferns in most parts of the garden – they can quickly become dominant thugs, and it’s a real effort to remove a large specimen, but on the North face of our big oak tree, they illuminate an otherwise tricky area.After a day of soaring temperatures, unbroken sunshine and hard labour, we’re hoping for a calmer day of manual baling after clearing much of our hay meadow, in record time yesterday.